Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Coros Dura Incorrectly Records Data

 Coros Dura frequently records significantly incorrect cadence.
 The example below shows the cadence from Assioma DUO pedals recorded on Dura (red) and the same data recorded on Garmin.
-You can see significant periods of 40rpm recorded that are wrong.
+You can see significant 40rpm periods that are wrong.
 It does this in most rides where a period of zero cadence is recorded as the last known cadence.

 It’s only cadence data, so it’s not important, right?